ermites-io/oidc/README.md

 // get the provider to match in your context provider := se.GetProvider()
-// retrieve the provider context registered earlier and provide it the params you received in your call back idtoken, accesstoken, err = p.ValidateIdentityParams(ctx, code, cookie, state)
+// retrieve the provider context registered earlier and provide it the
+// params you received in your call back idtoken, accesstoken, err = p.ValidateIdentityParams(ctx, code, cookie, state)
 ```

 and there you are authenticated to your IdP the token request is handled by the
-library along side verifying the reply for the openid connect attempt.
+library along side verifying the reply for the openid connect attempt and the
+cryptographic verification.

+your app can now create a valid session for the user that just logged in and
+create a context within your app.